-Here are some more extracts, usually in the order that they appear in the text; they are printed in black with quotes, for discussion and analysis, being underlined.
+Here are some more extracts from Jekyll and Hyde, usually in the order that they appear in the text; they are printed in black with quotes, for discussion and analysis, being underlined.
 My text annotations, which comment explain, interpret and analyse, are in blue.
 I deal with themes, characterisation, tone, authorial purpose and context, as well as how the text’s form, structure and language create tension and meaning.
 You will also find character profiles on the site, but I try not to repeat what you can easily find elsewhere.

 Chapter Five Extracts